shinathan/QSExtended/README.md

 This projects uses the database created here: [here](https://github.com/shinathan/polygon.io-stock-database).
 However, you can also individually download files and create a new class in DataHandler.
 Just make sure that there are no time gaps.
 Use forward fills.

 My focus will be on understandability and modularity rather than speed.
 One should be able to understand all lines of code after following a beginner/intermediate Python course.
 Then it should be simple to adjust it to your needs.
+It is recommended to follow the QuantStart tutorial.
+(They actually have two series, one is tick-based and one is OHLC-based.
+You should follow the old OHLC-based one.)

 ### Short overview of objects in the backtester
 * DataHandler: generates MarketEvents